 - In the next step, the distribution of profits takes place.

-- The Minority Interest is recorded under the head Equity and Liability.
+- The Minority Interest record is under the head of Equity and Liability.

 - Minority Interest is separately recorded in the Balance sheet with its own name.

 Some of the advantages are given below:

 - Non-Controlling Interest holders can anyway get access to the company’s financial books.